 The University Language Centre provides assessed and non-assessed courses in 12 modern languages.
-These are very popular; registration for the year opens on Monday 2nd October at 9.00am.
+These are very popular; registration for the year opens at the start of Michaelmas Term and places fill up quickly.

 The Language Centre also offers English for Academic Studies courses, to help non-native speakers improve their academic writing and communication.
 Again, early registration is advised.

 Library inductions are held near the beginning of Michaelmas Term as part of the Graduate Induction.
 Students are advised to attend.

 A compulsory mass spectrometry induction session is held as part of the Graduate Induction (Tuesday 5th October, 9.00am, ICL Lecture theatre).
 It is essential that anyone wishing to make use of the MS facilities attend this induction session.
 Sign-up sheets will be available for walk-up MS training (held on 6th and 9th October).